Things To Do In Joshua Tree: 12 Things Not To Miss with Kids in this Desert National Park

-The Barker Dam trail leads through some of the old Keys Ranch land.
-The ranger-led Keys Ranch Tour (tickets are available at the Oasis Visitor Center) allows visitors to walk up to the outbuildings and peek in the windows of the 19th century farmhouse.
+The Barker Dam trail leads through some of the old Keys Ranch lands.
+The ranger-led Keys Ranch Tour (tickets are available at the Oasis Visitor Center, and must be reserved and purchased in advance) allows visitors to walk up to the outbuildings and peek in the windows of the 19th-century farmhouse.
 Don’t miss the petroglyphs on the rocks at the back end of the loop.

 Take in the San Andres Fault at Keys View.
 Photo by Mommy Poppins